Methodology

 Check out more home insurance.

-Best car insurance company in Canada: Sonnet Car Insurance and TD Auto Insurance
+Best car insurance company in Canada: TD Auto Insurance

-Since car insurance is mandatory, every single car owner is looking for a good rate on their insurance coverage.
+Since car insurance is mandatory in Canada, every single car owner is looking for a good rate on their insurance coverage.

-TD Auto Insurance also ranks highly since it offers membership discounts for more than 750 groups.
+TD Auto Insurance ranks as our best car insurance, as it offers membership discounts for more than 750 groups.
 Plus, the TD MyAdvantage program rewards safe drivers with up to 25% off premiums.

 TD auto insurance is one of several types of insurance coverage offered by TD Insurance.
 With a comprehensive array of options available to drivers in most of Canada, TDs car insurance has something to offer for pretty much everyone.